EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 **Note:** The following folder locations are recommendations.
 You can choose a different folder location.

 1. In `/home/deck/Applications`, create a `ShipofHarkinian` folder
-2. Download the latest version of `Ship of Harkinian`: [https://www.shipofharkinian.com/](https://www.shipofharkinian.com/) to the folder you created in Step 1
+2. Download the latest `Linux-Performance` version of `Ship of Harkinian`: [https://github.com/HarbourMasters/Shipwright/releases](https://github.com/HarbourMasters/Shipwright/releases) to the folder you created in Step 1
-    * Download links are only available from their Discord
-    * Download the `Linux / SteamDeck (Perfomance Build)`
+    * Download the `SoH-VERSION-NAME-Linux-Performance.zip` file
 3. Right click the downloaded zip file and click `Extract archive here, detect subfolder`
 4. Move the `soh.AppImage` to `/home/deck/Applications/ShipofHarkinian`
 5. Right click `soh.AppImage`, click `Properties`, click `Permissions`, check `Is Executable`